victor-navarro/calmr.app/README.md

 # calmr.app

-Shiny app for Canonical Associative Learning Models in R
+Shiny app for Canonical Associative Learning Models and their Representations

 ## Installation